Bathgate, North Dakota

 Bathgate is a city in Pembina County, North Dakota, United States.
 It sits on the banks of the Tongue River.
 The population was 47 at the 2020 census.
 Bathgate was founded in 1881.
 In 1908, the North Dakota School for the Blind was placed in Bathgate.
 The building still stands and is now occupied by a publishing company.
 Bathgate was the childhood home of former world-champion speed skater and figure skater Norval Baptie.

 History

 Bathgate was originally called Bayview, and was laid out under that name in 1879.
 The present name, after Bathgate, Scotland, was adopted in 1881.
 A post office called Bathgate has been in operation since that year.

 In June 1909, Bathgate experienced an 11-hour thunderstorm that destroyed several buildings and killed a number of horses.
 Understandably, many of the citizens are still in mourning of this event, and often practice 'moments of silence' to honor the dead horses and fallen buildings.

+The 1996 Coen Brothers film Fargo has an unexpected connection to Bathgate.
+During filming in early 1995, the production moved north to Pembina County in search of snowier landscapes.
+A 25-foot Paul Bunyan statue with a "Welcome to Brainerd" sign was erected along Pembina County Highway 1, about four miles west of Bathgate, for a police chase scene.
+The sudden appearance of the prop baffled locals.
+"It was foggy, and people couldn't see it until they got right up to it," recalled Reinhold Henschel, owner of Reiny's Bar.
+"Then, it says, 'Brainerd,' and they thought, 'What the hell?'"

 Notable people from Bathgate include artist George Michael Gaethke.